 Exhaust to Fuel Technology Gains Industry Recognition

 The Seatrade Awards Ceremony.
-Image credit/S&B.
+Image credit: Ship & Bunker

 Teekay Offshore took the fuel efficiency prize at the Seatrade Awards ceremony held in London this week.